- Car Reviews

 What's the verdict?

-If you’re looking for a left-field choice to the normal Merc, Bee Em and Audi, there’s finally something that’s genuinely tempting.
-And with the updates made to the interior for 2020, it's now slightly easier for your heart to talk your head into signing on the dotted line.
+If you’re looking for a left-field choice to the normal Merc, Bee Em and Audi, this is genuinely tempting.
+And updates to the interior and tech mean it's now slightly easier for your heart to talk your head into signing on the dotted line.